 This item has been evaluated against the Shire of Katanning's Risk Assessment and Acceptance Criteria.
 The perceived level of risk is considered to be "Low" risk and can be managed by routine procedures and with current resources.

-Objective To ensure that Shire resources are utilised in a manner that represents the
+Shire of Katanning Strategic Community Plan 2022 - 2032 Focus Area Leadership Aspiration Katanning is an inclusive and respectful community.
+Objective To ensure that Shire resources are utilised in a manner that represents the best interest of the whole community.